bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 ## Commits

 Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons) and your project manager.
+This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead.

 ## Description